microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-to-usart-bridge-mplab-mcc/README.md

 Select USART1 from the drop-down menu in the UART Selector.
 After the selection, the **UART(None)** tab will automatically become the **UART1** configuration tab.
 <p><img src="images/mcc_usart_selection.jpg" width="400"/></p>

 General USART settings are shown below.
 While the specific settings are not important, they must match the terminal session configuration.
-If large amounts of data are being transmitted, the baud rate for the USART should match the CDC rate to avoid buffer overflow.
+If large amounts of data are being transmitted, the baud rate for the USART has to match the CDC rate to avoid buffer overflow.
 <p><img src="images/mcc_usart_settings.jpg" width="700"/></p>

 > 🛈 Info: The on-board debugger of the Curiosity Nano limits its baud rate to about 500 kbaud.
 Consequently, this is also the limit for the AVR DU in this example.
 If implemented without the development board, this limit is removed.